 What’s the best LDS response to the idea that Revelation 22:18-19 closes the canon?
 Continue reading “Revelation 22, Curses, and Copy Protection”

 The final book!
 We’ve almost made it through!
 The end is nigh!

 First, a note on names.
 This is the book of Revelation (singular) not the book of RevelationS (plural.)
-It’s a really common mistake in Hollywood and elsewhere, like the “books of the Bible” tie I have.
-(Ok, mine isn’t pictured.
-But Revelation is misspelled on my tie and it irks me.)
-The title Revelation comes from Rev 1:1, with that ambiguous “of” preposition.
+It’s a really common mistake in Hollywood and elsewhere, like the “books of the Bible” tie I have, above The title Revelation comes from Rev 1:1, with that ambiguous “of” preposition.
 “The revelation of Jesus” can mean “a revelation that is about Jesus,” “a revelation from Jesus,” or “the revelation belonging to Jesus.”
 Continue reading “Come Follow Me: Revelation 1-2, 12”

 1 John opens reminiscent of both the Gospel of John (thematically) and Luke/Acts (in contrast).
 That is, the vocabulary and ideas resemble John (the Word of life made visible, eternal life, light/darkness, etc).
 But the point-of-view contrasts Luke.
 Whereas Luke says he had to investigate and talk to witness, because he wasn’t a firsthand eyewitness himself, 1Jo 1:1 and 1Jo 1:3 strongly imply the opposite for the author (authors?) of 1 John.
 Note the plural “we” there, present from the first verses onwards.
 Is this a rhetorical “we” or a real “we”?
 Continue reading “Come Follow Me: 1-3 John”